David Fighting F.I.R.E.S.

 (https://www.ncbi.nlm.nih.gov/pubmed/28898171)

-Even though life has been tough since his diagnosis, we are so thankful that David is not only surviving but, rocking life with this disease.
+Even though life has been tough since his diagnosis, we are so thankful that David is not only surviving but, rocking life with this rare syndrome.

 Check out the Rare Disease Day website to find out more about Rare Disease Day! https://www.rarediseaseday.org/